-- the Safeguarding Officer

-- · the parents or carer of the person who is alleged to have been abused

-- the person making the allegation

-- social services/police

-- the alleged abuser (and parents/carer if the alleged abuser is a child/adult at risk).
+- the Child/Adults at risk Protection Officer - the parents or carer of the person who is alleged to have been abused - the person making the allegation - social services/police - the alleged abuser (and parents/carer if the alleged abuser is a child/adult at risk).

-Seek MASH or social services advice on who should approach the alleged abuser.
+Seek social services advice on who should approach the alleged abuser.

-Information will be stored in a secure place with limited access to designated people, in line with data protection laws (e.g. that information is accurate, regularly updated, relevant and secure).
+Information should be stored in a secure place with limited access to designated people, in line with data protection laws (e.g. that information is accurate, regularly updated, relevant and secure).